stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 XML-RPC predates JSON and shares the same goal to offer a simple data format for Web applications that interoperate via "remote procedure calls" (RPC) over "stateless" HTTP via HTTP POST.
-Applications are not limited to RPC via HTTP POST.
-Other REST methods can be used to manage the state of resources via URL references, allowing the storing of data (HTTP PUT), retrieval of data (HTTP GET), and removal of data (HTTP DELETE) from a resource.
+Applications are not limited to the exchange of RPC messages via HTTP POST.
+Other REST methods can be used to manage the state of resources via URL references, allowing for the storage of data (HTTP PUT), retrieval of data (HTTP GET), and removal of data (HTTP DELETE) from a resource.

 XML-RPC is a generic, self-describing (and very verbose) XML format to compose XML messages for platform-neutral data exchange.
 XML-RPC defines a collection